dmadisetti/scipy_proceedings_2026/papers/marco_colonna/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
 title: Redist, a python tool for model-agnostics binned-likelihood fits in High Energy Physics
+short_title: Redist, a python tool for High Energy Physics
 abstract: |
   Current High Energy Physics measurements rely on analysing the data by using underlying theoretical assumptions in model building that do not account for possible deviations from the nominal model on which the assumptions are based.
   This approach can introduce potential bias in parameter extraction and complicate the reinterpretation of measurements without fully reanalyzing the data.